-On July 6, 2021, the Company adopted the 2021 Incentive Award Plan, which became effective on July 20, 2021, under which6,600,000 shares of the Company's Class A common stock were initially reserved for issuance.
-Pursuant to the terms of the 2021 Incentive Award Plan, the number of shares available for issuance under the 2021 Incentive Award Plan increases automatically on the first day of each calendar commencing on January 1, 2022 and ending on and including January 1, 2031, equal to the lesser of (a) 2% of the number of outstanding shares of Class A common stock (calculated on an "as-converted" basis taking into account any and all securities (membership interests in the Operating Company) convertible into, or exercisable, exchangeable, or redeemable for, Class A common stock) on the final day of the immediately preceding calendar year and (b) an amount determined by our board of directors.
-On January 1, 2022, the number of shares available under the 2021 Incentive Award Plan increased to 8,836,972.
-As of December 31, 2022, 4,486,327 shares remained available for future grants.
+On July 6, 2021, the Company adopted the 2021 Incentive Award Plan, which became effective on July 20, 2021, under which6,600,000 shares of our Class A common stock were initially reserved for issuance.
+Pursuant to the terms of the 2021 Incentive Award Plan, the number of shares available for issuance under the 2021 Incentive Award Plan increases automatically on the first day of each calendar commencing on January 1, 2022 and ending on and including January 1, 2031, equal to the lesser of (a) 2% of the number of outstanding shares of our Class A common stock (calculated on an "as-converted" basis taking into account any and all securities (including membership interests in the Operating Company) convertible into, or exercisable, exchangeable, or redeemable for, Class A common stock) on the final day of the immediately preceding calendar year and (b) an amount determined by our board of directors.
+On January 1, 2023, the number of shares available under the 2021 Incentive Award Plan increased to 11,412,508.
+As of December 31, 2023, 4,596,040 shares remained available for future grants.
 Restricted Stock and RSUs are subject to graded vesting with approximately one-third of such grants vesting on the third, fourth and fifth anniversaries of the grant date.
-At vesting of the RSUs, the Company Issues shares of Class A common stock.
+At vesting of the RSUs, the Company issues shares of Class A common stock.

 The fair value of the Restricted Stock and RSUs is based upon our stock price at grant date and is expensed over the vesting period.
 We classify both Restricted Stock and RSUs as equity instruments.
-Share-based compensation expense is included in employee compensation and benefits in the consolidated and combined statement of operations, with the corresponding increase included in additional paid-in capital or non-controlling interests on the consolidated balance sheets.
+Share-based compensation expense is included in employee compensation and benefits in the consolidated and combined statement of operations, with the corresponding increase included in additional paid-in capital or non-controlling interests on the consolidated balance sheet.
 If the recipient ceases to be employed by the Company prior to vesting of the Restricted Stock or RSUs, the awards are forfeited.
-During the year ended December 31, 2022, the Company reversed approximately \$0.4 million of share-based compensation related to Restricted Stock and RSU forfeitures.
+During the years ended December 31, 2023 and 2022, the Company reversed approximately \$1.8 million and \$0.4 million, respectively, of share-based compensation related to Restricted Stock and RSU forfeitures.

 Restricted Stock is Class A common stock with certain restrictions that relate to trading and carry the possibility of forfeiture.
-Holders of Restricted Stock have full voting rights and receive dividend equivalents during the vesting period.
+Holders of Restricted Stock have full voting rights and receive dividends during the vesting period.
 RSUs represent rights to one share of common stock for each unit.
-Holders of RSUs receive dividends during the vesting period but do not have voting rights.
+Holders of RSUs receive dividend equivalents during the vesting period but do not have voting rights.

-During the year ended December 31, 2022, 50,137 RSUs were issued at a weighted-average fair value per share of \$24.16.
+During the year ended December 31, 2023, 31,000 RSUs were issued at a weighted-average fair value per share of \$2.05.

-The following summarizes Restricted Stock activity for the year ended December 31, 2022:
+The following table summarizes Restricted Stock activity for the year ended December 31, 2023:

-Restricted Stock Weighted-Average Fair Value per Share Balance as of December 31, 2021 2,417,662 \$ 15.82 Issued 3,004,139 24.66 Vested (299,152) 24.15 Forfeited (108,853) 19.60 Balance as of December 31, 2022 5,013,796 \$ 20.54
+Restricted Stock Weighted-Average Fair Value per Share Balance as of December 31, 2022 5,013,796 \$ 20.54 Issued 3,643,474 11.93 Vested (699,789) 17.43 Forfeited (401,105) 14.64 Balance as of December 31, 2023 7,556,376 \$ 16.99

-The total value at grant date of Restricted Stock and RSUs granted during the year ended December 31, 2022, was \$\\$4.1\$ million and \$1.2\$ million, respectively.
-As of December 31, 2022, the aggregate unrecognized compensation cost for all unvested Restricted Stock and RSU awards was \$61.6\$ million, which is expected to be recognized over a weighted-average period of 2.0 years.
+The total value at grant date of Restricted Stock and RSUs granted during the year ended December 31, 2023, was \$3.5 million and \$0.4 million, respectively.
+As of December 31, 2023, 7,556,376 shares of Restricted Stock and 87,651 RSUs were expected to vest with fair value of \$73.9 million and \$0.9 million, respectively.

+As of December 31, 2023, the aggregate unrecognized compensation cost for all unvested Restricted Stock and RSU awards was \$7.2 million, which is expected to be recognized over a weighted-average period of 1.7 years.